tobek/laminae/all.md

 - REF[Dissolution] tends towards finality, rest, release, destruction, nullification, loss, ignorance, waste, death, and certainty.

 maybe this is the forgetting place

+The Procedure? interesting associate, sounds a bit LXX, maybe a synonym

 Murder as art